Turban: Other

 On the Swahili Coast, turbans were frequently worn by the ruling Omani Sultans of Zanzibar and their retinue.

 Tuareg Berbers, and some northern Berbers, Sahrawi, Songhai, Wodaabe, Fulani, and Hausa peoples of North and West Africa wear varieties of turbans.
 Tuareg Berbers often veil the face to block dust.
 This Tuareg-Berber turban is known as a tagelmust, and is often blue.
 The Bedouin tribes in North Africa sometimes wear brown-beige, white or orange turbans.

-Colombian politician Piedad Cordoba is known to wear turbans (or a similar headgear).
-Her use of turbans has made her so distinguishable to the point of having earned the nickname "the lady with the turban" in Colombian popular culture.
+Colombian politician Piedad Cordoba was known to wear turbans (or a similar headgear).
+Her use of turbans had made her so distinguishable to the point of having earned the nickname "the lady with the turban" in Colombian popular culture.

 Kurdish people wear a turban, which they call a jamadani.
 It is worn in many different ways across Iraqi Kurdistan depending on the style of the locality; e.g. the Barzani Kurds are a tribe which wears the turban in a colour (red and white) and style which is typical of their clan.
 In most parts of South Kurdistan a black-white pattern is used for Jamadani.
 Mostly, Kurdish turbans consist of a length of striped cloth known as kolāḡī which is wound around a conical hat; the tassels that border the kolāḡī are allowed to hang down over the face.
 In modern times, many Kurds use black and white Ghutra and roll them into turbans.

 Turbans have also been a type of headwear worn by women in Western countries.
 The wearing of such turbans by women in Western societies is less common than it was earlier in the 20th century.
 They are usually sewn to a foundation, so that they can be donned or removed easily.
 Turbans are also sometimes donned to protect hair or as a headwrap for women following cancer treatments that cause hair loss.
 They can also be tied together to form a rope in emergency rescue situations.
+In popular culture, turbans are also sometimes worn as a fashion statement.
+For example, American rapper Yeat wears turbans often while being photographed and filmed in public.
+He also has a song titled "Turban".